 We may use your demographic information and other limited information, including dates of service and department of service, to contact you in an effort to raise money for any of the entities covered by this Notice of Privacy Practices and their operations.
 We may disclose information to a foundation related to the entity so that the foundation may contact you in raising money for the entity.
 If you do not want the foundation to contact you for fund raising efforts, you must notify Baptist Memorial Health Care Foundation by calling 1-800-895-4483.

-If you provide us with an email account, we may use that email address to contact you for any general communications, such as appointment reminders, patient reunion invitations, patient satisfaction surveys, health awareness materials, etc.
+If you provide us with an email address to contract, we may use that email address to contact you for any general communications, such as appointment reminders, patient reunion invitations, patient satisfaction surveys, health awareness materials, etc.

 We may include certain limited information about you in the hospital directory while you are a patient at the hospital so your family and friends can visit you in the hospital and generally know how you are doing.
 This information includes your name, location in the hospital, and your general condition (e.g., good, satisfactory, critical, etc.).
 The directory information may be released to people who ask for you by name, unless you specifically request that we do not include you in the hospital directory.
 Additionally, your religious affiliation, if you provide it to us at registration, may be given to a minister of your faith even if they do not ask for you by name.
 This allows you to receive visits from a clergy of your faith.
 If you do not provide us with your religious affiliation during registration, your name will not be given to any visiting clergy.